Meet the Courage to Nourish Team

 My clients and I are on a team to navigate recovery.
 I love working with children, high school and college students as well as athletes.
 Additionally, I am a proud anti-diet dietitian and work with my clients through a Health At Every Size © and intuitive eating framework.

-Hi I’m Emilee!
+Hi I’m Emilee – the Clinical Director for Virginia.
 I am a Registered Dietitian dedicated to helping those in recovery.

 I am a fat-positive and anti-diet dietitian practicing from an intuitive eating lens.
 I enjoy working with teens and adults who struggle with binge eating disorder (BED).
 I am passionate about helping clients find their voice in treatment and creating a safe environment to heal.